michaelvalentin/flyfoundation/thoughts/System-Definitions-new-design.md

 #System Definition Loading
 - All relevant data should be loaded by external means
 - All directives are parsed in an AST
-- The model is build, honoring includes and extensions (the relevant content is loaded from the ast AND a note is added on the model) o In terms of inclusion / extension circular dependencies are not allowed but could occur and should result in an error
+- The model is build, honoring includes and extensions (the relevant content is loaded from the AST AND a note is added on the model) o In terms of inclusion / extension circular dependencies are not allowed but could occur and should result in an error
 - The model is checked after it's build, ensuring that all relations, etc. are sound o In terms of types, Circular dependencies can occur and should not be a problem, as the it is only the existence that is checked at this point